Let’s go hiking!

 Getting back to nature is a popular pastime, and hiking in Arkansas is a great way to experience the beauty and majesty of the Natural State.
 With several long-distance trails and dozens of shorter hikes that are enjoyable in any season, Arkansas is easily one of the best states for hiking in America.

 Outdoor enthusiasts will find hundreds of miles of amazing Arkansas trails designed for day hiking, backpacking, horseback riding, ATVs and water trails.
 You can download complete maps of the Ouachita National Forest, Ozark-St. Francis National Forest and U.S. Army Corps of Engineers for reference.

 Many of the state’s natural areas overseen by the Arkansas Natural Heritage Commission have trails as well.
 You can find additional information by visiting the ANHC website.

 Use the search tool below to find trails by type or difficulty, then click on any listing to view length, trailhead location, travel tips and more.

 * For information regarding pets on hiking trails, please contact the appropriate agency for the trail you are interested in.
 Each agency has their own regulations regarding pets.
 Contact information can be found with each listing.

 Arkansas Hiking Safety Tips & Other Hiking Information

 - Wary in the Wild

-Want to embark on an outdoor adventure in The Natural State but don’t know where to start?
+Want to embark on a special outdoor adventure in The Natural State but don’t know where to start?
 Our free Arkansas vacation kit is full of information on the best lodging, dining and activities in Arkansas.
+The kit has plenty of trip ideas you can add to your itinerary or use as inspiration for your own getaway.
 Request one today and start planning an adventure vacation you’ll never forget.